 In monitoring the latest science and research findings, we have seen numerous studies addressing the problems and impact of chronic intestinal inflammation and the development of colon cancer.
-This is serious health threat can likely be a preventable one for many people at risk.
+This serious health threat can likely be a preventable one for many people at risk.

 In this article we will discuss the well known inflammatory bowel diseases and how they can develop into colon cancer.
 We will also discuss prevention strategies.